Denouement: Definition and Examples of the Literary Term

 - Bilbo discovers everyone thought he was dead and his relatives had moved into his house

-- Bilbo puts everything to right and is once again comfortable, but he does often visit the elves
+- Bilbo puts everything to right and is once again comfortable, but he often visits the elves

-- Several years later, Gandalf and one of the dwarves visits Bilbo again and they reminisce
+- Several years later, Gandalf and one of the dwarves visit Bilbo again and reminisce

 There’s a great quote from Gandalf near the end of the denouement that both illustrates Bilbo’s evolution as a character and also the purpose of the denouement: